A Villa In The Jungle* A-state Agent LTD

 Welcome [back] to Gaza Beach.

-Israel, with our generous help, has cleared the way and begun infrastructure construction at prime real estate locations along the strip.
-Plans for luxury houses, with gardens and sea views have already been drawn up by Hari Zahav Real Estate company , and the governing party, Likud, has already started to market this development.
-We can just picture ourselves hosting luxurious garden parties here.
+With our generous help, Israel has cleared the way and begun infrastructure construction at prime real estate locations along the strip.
+Plans for luxury houses with gardens and sea views have already been drawn up by Hari Zahav Real Estate company, and the governing party, Likud, has already started to market this development.
+We can picture ourselves hosting luxurious garden parties here.
 What about you?

-Gaza Beach is the place where real estate gets real, and dreams unfold into amazing stories.
+On Gaza Beach, real estate gets real, and dreams unfold into amazing stories.

-When an opportunity like this comes along, don’t walk away, but run towards your dreams.
+When this opportunity comes, don’t walk away, but run towards your dreams.

 This is the place for a thousand beautiful memories, but they all start with a key.